 The pictures can be bought in three sizes from a limited edition fine art series.
 The fine art pieces are mounted on an ibond plate with glass lamination film to be hung frameless on your wall.
 Click on the photos for editions and prices.

-The prints can be pre-ordered!
-If you choose to pre-order a print, the profit will go directly into photographing the Light Line you have ordered.
-The profit from the print sales will finance photoshoots and our work to put the value of preserving nature higher up the political agenda.
+The profit from the print sales will finance the completion of the project and our work to put the value of preserving nature higher up the political agenda.

 Vegard's ultimate goal in his photography is to use his photos to engage people to take part in the conservation of nature.
 Through nature and wildlife photography, he has realised how much of an impact a powerful image can have on people, but powerful photos do not come easily today.
 It takes a lot to capture people's attention in our society, which is overloaded with information.
 How can one take unique pictures to catch people's attention and inspire them to make a difference?